 I decided to create a bedroom lamp.
 I had two things in mind – I wanted to incorporate a remote controlled dimmer, and a dawn simulator (where the light slowly fades in as a gentle wake-up).

-I began by imagining the lamp as an uplighter, with the lamp unit held above head heigh and the light bouncing off the ceiling, to avoid having one very bright lamp.
+I began by imagining the lamp as an uplighter, with the lamp unit held above head height and the light bouncing off the ceiling, to avoid having one very bright lamp.
 The lamp would need following basic parts:

 1) A heatsink to attach the LEDs to